 What to Know Before You Record Using an iPhone Call Recorder App

 We regularly talk with CallTap users to learn how we might improve the app.
-People use CallTap for many reasons: designers and product people use it to record user interviews, journalists use it to record interviews, business and sales people use it to record negotiations, and some people use it to record calls with customer-service agents.
+People use our iPhone call recorder app for many reasons: designers and product people use it to record user interviews, journalists use it to record interviews, business and sales people use it to record negotiations, and some people use it to record calls with customer-service agents.

-Users frequently ask us if it is legal to record phone calls.
+Users frequently ask us if it is legal to record phone calls using our iPhone call recorder app.
 The short answer is yes, it’s legal to record phone calls if all involved parties consent to being recorded.
 In some cases, it might be legal to record a call without informing the other party.
 This is known as one-party consent.
 We recommend always informing the other party as a common courtesy.

 Here’s how the laws break down by country:

 Federal law allows for “one-party consent.”
 As long as you’re on the call and you’re OK with being recorded, it’s legal.
 According to the Digital Media Law Project, 38 U.S. states and Washington, D.C. adhere to the one-party consent rule.

 The other 12 states have adopted “two-party consent” laws, which means everyone on the call must consent to being recorded on any iPhone call recorder app.
 These two-party states are California, Connecticut, Florida, Illinois, Maryland, Massachusetts, Montana, New Hampshire, Pennsylvania, and Washington.
 In some states consent just means going ahead with the call after being informed that it’s being recorded.
 Check Wikipedia for the laws in your state.
 If you’re calling someone in another state, check their laws, and play it safe by following whichever is more restrictive.

 An individual can record a phone call without obtaining the consent of the other participant.
 (When speaking to a Canadian, just assume you’re being recorded, eh?)
 Businesses must inform individuals if a call is being recorded and offer alternatives.